thomasloven/mittsnap/README.md

 It's only ever `daily.0/local` that can be written to (and is by rsync).
 All other backups are read-only snapshots of copy-on-write subvolumes, so everything is lightning fast.

 ## Configuration
-Configuration is made through `/etc/snapper.conf.sh`.
-A different configuration script can be used with `snapper -c FILE`.
+Configuration is made through `/etc/mittsnap.conf.sh`.
+A different configuration script can be used with `mittsnap -c FILE`.

 The variables are explained in the file, but there are two changes you need to make.
 The first one is `SOURCES` which should be a list of sources to backup from in the format: